How Much Does It Cost to Get a New York Real Estate License? (2026 Breakdown)

 The Quick Answer: What It Actually Costs

-The cheapest realistic path costs $179 — a free course, free library proctor, $15 state exam, $65 application, and ~$99 for fingerprinting.
-No exam prep, no extras.
+The cheapest realistic path costs $80 — License Essentials, a free approved proctor, the $15 state exam, and the $65 application.
+No paid exam preparation or extras.

 Now let's break down each line.